 - Understanding Other’s Behaviors Vs. Never Understanding Them At All

 The way that PDs present themselves is often due to what caused them in the first place.
 Underlying the PD’s professionals usually find trauma (cultural, interpersonal, violence, sexual and physical abuse, family trauma, anxiety, and depression).
 [When someone has been through this pain], the person living with a PD is often scared, lonely, and unsure why some behaviors get the opposite reaction they may be seeking.
 After a while, it becomes difficult for the person to understand how others behave.

 - Having Coping Skills Vs. Avoiding Pain At All Costs

-People with PD tend to change their behavior in an attempt to avoid pain constantly.
-Even for people without a diagnosis, protecting yourself to avoid pain is common.
+People with PD tend to change their behavior to avoid pain constantly.
+Protecting yourself to avoid pain is common, even for people without a diagnosis.
 We all overreact at times and hurt ourselves, maybe in smaller ways.
-The difference is the ability to use coping skills and to accept one’s quirks and reactions while figuring out what to do in each situation presented.
-While you may be able to bounce back from an uncomfortable situation, a person with a PD might not have that luxury.
+The difference is the ability to use coping skills and accept one’s quirks and reactions while figuring out what to do in each situation.
+While you can bounce back from an uncomfortable situation, a person with a PD might not have that luxury.

 - Keeping Relationships Vs. Losing Relationships

 Due to this gap between their inner world and the world around them, people with PDs tend to miss out on interpersonal relationships.
 Living with a PD can significantly disrupt all relationships, not just romantic ones.
 This disruption can manifest in conflict, infidelity, moving quickly from one relationship to another, rushing into relationships, avoiding relationships, or cheating.